 (c) Symbols of value, right, privilege, or identification.

-But these are not the only elements, and often not the elements that are in question in the particular case at hand.
+The elements listed above are not the only elements, and often not the elements that are in question in the particular case at hand.
 I recently tried a case where a person was accused of changing a court minute, a non-certified copy, to reflect a bond amount lower than what was actually set by the judge – the “intent to defraud” element was the central issue in the case.
-Intent to defraud has been found to be an essential element of the crime of forgery.
+Intent to defraud is an essential element of the crime of forgery.
 Intent to defraud has been held to mean the “intent to prejudice or injure the rights of another”.

-Additionally, in that criminal defense case we argued that the document as offered had no “legal efficacy” as it was simple a photocopy of minutes of the Court, and could not have had any actual effect on the bond setting.
+Additionally, in that criminal defense case, we argued that the document as offered had no “legal efficacy” as it was simply a photocopy of minutes of the Court, and could not have had any actual effect on the bond set.

 Next Blog: Criminal Defense of a Home Builder Theft Charge